AustinRhoads/Enter_the_Wild_Coding_and_Creativity/README.md

 Problem solving is a great springboard for creativity.
 The harder the problem the more deeply we can look into the critical nature of what we are trying to accomplish.
 This pushes us to learn new things and to innovate.

 My first real portfolio project is a Ruby CLI app called find-a-park-cli.
 This app allows users to search by state and by activity to view a matching list of national parks.
-It's an excorcise in object oriented programming that utilizes the Nokogiri gem to scrape data off the national parks website.
+It's an excorcise in object oriented programming.
+All data is parsed from the National Parks website by using the Nokogiri gem.
 Throughout the process of building this app I was able to learn new things and explore alternitive ways to solve problems.
 My first big problem came very unexpectedly.